Xunnamius/black-flag/README.md

     return yargs;
   },

   // Always a string.
 All commands must begin with "$0".
-Defaults to "$0"
+Defaults to "$0".
+Also
+  // replaces "$000" during string interpolation for the usage option given
+  // below.
   command: '$0 [positional-arg-1] [positional-arg-2]',

   // If true, this command will be considered deprecated.
 Defaults to false
   deprecated: false,

-  // Used as the command's description in its parent command's help text.
-Set to
+  // Used as the command's description in its parent command's help text, and
+  // when replacing "$1" during string interpolation.
+Set to false to disable.
-  // false to disable.
-Defaults to ""
+  // Defaults to ""
   description: 'initializes stuff',

   // This function is called when the arguments match (and pass yargs